 Wood Infestation Inspection - $65-$85.
 Termites and other wood boring insects can do a lot of damage in a little bit of time.
 Many lenders make this a requirement to obtaining a loan.

 Septic Inspection - $150 - $200.
 If applicable, a buyer may request a septic inspection.
-Many counties and lenders require this inspection.
+Many counties and/or lenders require this inspection.

 Well Inspection - $150 - $200.
 If applicable, a buyer may request a well (which may include water capacity and flow) inspection.
-Many counties and lenders require this inspection.
+Many counties and/or lenders require this inspection.

 Appraisal - $350 and up.
-Many people want comfort in the value of the property being equal to or close to the price they are paying for the property.
+Many buyers find comfort with an appraisal's value of the property being equal to or above to the price they are paying for the property.
 Lenders may require an appraisal (however, this cost may be accounted for in the cost of their loan origination costs).

 Finally, there may be some minimal fees related for the closing services of the title company, an attorney's time for preparing the deed and PTax document, county recording fees, overnight fees, etc.

 Although it may be easy to feel overwhelmed by the investment you are making to purchase a your new home, this investment will be well worth the cost and give you peace of mind for one of the most expensive and important decisions you will make in your lifetime.
 Keep in mind that in a world where most things seem to be negotiable, it is also negotiable as to who pays for the buyer's closing costs as well.